alankrantas/alankrantas/notes/investigations.md

 ## Who Owns EBC Financial Group?

-**EBC Financial Group (UK) Ltd.** is described as a limited company registered in England and wales under Company number 12503674.
+**EBC Financial Group (UK) Ltd.** described itself as a limited company registered in England and Wales under company number 12503674.

 In its UK registration, its "Persons with significant control" was one **Mr Qin Huazheng** from Hong Kong (Mar 2020), before "switching" to a company **Ideale Capital Limited** from Cayman Islands (Apr 2021).